Collective agreement: Germany

+Collective agreements in Germany are legally binding.
+Germans pride themselves in a supposedly more cooperative spirit in industrial relations when compared to other countries, for example when contrasted to the historically more adversarial nature of industrial relations in the United Kingdom as described below.
+German workers by law have a right to representation on company boards.
+Together, management and workers are considered "social partners".

 Italy

 Like in Finland, collective labour agreement determinate a universal applicabile legal minimum wage, which is universally valid (in Latin: erga omnes), whether the worker is a member of a trade union or not.

+The introduction of collective labour agreement in Italy took place during the fascist period with the promulgation of the Labour Charter of 1927.

 In 1959, Vigorelli-type laws transferred the national collective labor agreements in force at the time into an ordinary law in such a way as to make the set of economic and regulatory rights established in these agreements universal and binding.

 For the first time in the history of Italian industrial relations, in December 2010, Marchionne decided to unilaterally let the Fiat group out of Confindustria and Federmeccanica. the Fiat group decided to start separate negotiations with some trade union organizations to define a specific company contract for the automotive sector in force within its plants, as an exception to and in lieu of the national collective labor contract.

-In 2013 the Italian banking association (ABI) was the first association to decide to cancel the national collective labor agreement of the banking sector and to adopt a separate negotiation with the trade union organizations.
+In 2013, the Associazione Bancaria Italiana was the first association to decide to cancel the national collective labor agreement of the banking sector and to adopt a separate negotiation with the trade union organizations.
 In the subsequent contractual renewals of 2018 and 2022, the trade unions and bank's associations agreed on the right of withdrawal from the national collective labor agreement for both parties.

-Both employers'associations and trade unions of wage workers of the public and private sectors have the right to unilaterally withdraw from the contract.
+Both employers' associations and trade unions of wage workers of the public and private sectors have the right to unilaterally withdraw from the contract.